-• Use of Electronic Communication Devices - The use of student-owned electronic communication devices, defined as any cell phones or multi-media equipped devices (Examples: iPad, iPod, tablet, laptop, MP3 player, pagers, etc.), at school is a privilege and not a right.
+- Use of Electronic Communication Devices The use of student-owned electronic communication devices, defined as any cell phones or multi-media equipped devices (Examples: iPad, iPod, tablet, laptop, MP3 player, pagers, etc.), at school is a privilege and not a right.
 If the use of any student-owned electronic communication device disrupts the educational process or normal school activity, or violates any district rule or policy, then the result may be the loss of this privilege, individually or as a student body.
 This policy may be reviewed or revoked at any time during the school year.
 Students may use personal electronic communication devices during non-instructional times only, unless the use is part of the instructional program, required by a district-sponsored class or activity, or otherwise permitted by the building principal.
-Use of personal electronic communication devices during non-instructional times is restricted as follows:

-- 1. Electronic communication devices must not be heard or seen in hallways during passing. - 2.
-Use of electronic communication devices will be allowed before school, during lunch, during designated breaks (LCTC and Horizons only), LEAD time for Gold/Platinum card holders and by students who have earned travel privileges. - 3.
-Students may use cell phones to TEXT ONLY! - 4.
-Headphones/ear buds must be used when listening to music.
+Use of personal electronic communication devices during non-instructional times is restricted as follows: - 1.
+Use of electronic communication devices will be allowed before school, during lunch, during designated breaks (LCTC and Horizons only), LEAD time for Gold/Platinum card holders and by students who have earned travel privileges. - 2.
+Students may use cell phones to TEXT ONLY! - 3.
+Headphones/ear buds must be used when listening to music and only one earbud may be used.